Liberty Common School in Ft. Collins is the first applicant for a waiver to Colorado’s new sex-ed law.

 “The so-called ‘opt-out’ provisions of the new law are regrettably imprecise and subject to regulatory interpretation, or misinterpretation as the case may be.
 As a remedy, our school wholeheartedly embraces the waiver options created, with bipartisan support, by the state legislature, and finds them to be in the best interest of its students. “

 Liberty Common’s waiver request, which has already been approved by the Poudre Valley School District and is in the charter’s renewal contract, will likely be considered by the State Board of Education at its September meeting, when Poudre Valley’s contract with Liberty Common will likely be on the agenda.

 Democrats Now Control State Board of Education

-Nine charter schools, managed by five charter organizations, currently have sex-ed waivers, as approved by the Colorado State Board of Education.
+Nine charter schools, managed by six charter organizations, currently have sex-ed waivers, as approved by the Colorado State Board of Education.

 But this year, Democrats hold a majority on the board, possibly making the sex-ed waivers harder to get.
 In February, for example, the board denied the appeal of the application of Ascent Classical Academy Flatirons charter school in Boulder, expressing concern about possible discrimination toward LGBT students.

 “The State Board of Education supported the comprehensive sex ed legislation, so my guess is that schools would have to have some extremely compelling, dramatic reasons to even seek a waiver,” said Jack Teter, Political Director of Planned Parenthood of the Rocky Mountains.
 “And why would they want a waiver anyway – when sex ed is optional?
 The only reason I can see would be to get around the requirement to teach accurate, inclusive, complete information.”